apiel/zicBox/NOTE.md

 ## Pixel TODO

+- TODO speed up compile time
+  - cross compile for rpi directly on laptop
-- TODO precompile big header files
+  - precompile big header files ?
-  - move string vector ... into a single header file to precompile it
+    - --> move string vector ... into a single header file to precompile it
+    - --> precompile rtmidi, pulse... ?
-  - ccache
+  - ccache ?
+  - should we move back to build component as module to speed up build?
+    - could we find a way to compile only module that have changed?
+  - move host.h into a module? or find a way to precompile it and only compile if necessary...

-- TODO all color code in text char...
+- TODO add color code in text char...

-- IDEA val->setString should it instead get an array of strin
-    - ["Resonance", "37", "%"]
-    - ["LP", "78", "%", "HP", "22", "%"]
-    - by default using the props to build the string value but can be customised using setString

 - TODO drum freq envelop is really good but not easy to use
   - might be great to keep this one as advance version